 Daniel is a Hallmark Senior Illustrator who is never without his sketchbook!
 Drawing the interesting faces and places in the world around him is not only fun but plays a big part in his job.
 Daniel will show how keeping and working in sketchbooks can become an important spark to your creativity.
 All grades.

 Craig creates wonderful watercolor paintings and enjoys inviting kids to explore art and the world around them.
 Students will watch Craig as he paints and listen as he talks about engaging in creativity.
 All grades.

 From the time Chris was in the sixth grade, he wanted to become a writer.
 That dream came true in the summer of 1988 when he was hired to write for Shoebox.
 Chris believes that humor writing is a lot like magic, in that the cover of a card “tricks” a person into thinking one thing, and then surprises them with something totally unexpected on the inside.
 Join Chris as he talks about his fun job!
 All grades.

 Do you like playing around with writing your name in cool or fancy ways?
-Anne and Ashley are Hallmark Lettering and Typography Artists who make words look great!
+Anne is a Hallmark Lettering Artist who makes words look great!
 Join them for a session in learning how to make regulars words say so much more through creative lettering.
 All grades.

 Amy wrote her first story when she was a six year old about a frog who couldn’t stop jumping:”He jumps and he jumps and he jumps…” But it was she who couldn’t stop writing!
 Now she writes and she writes and she writes all day to turn her experiences into cards that make people smile!
 Best for grades 2-5.